Does Life Insurance Cover Suicide?

 Prescribed Medication

-Insurers will cover death by an accidental overdose of a prescribed medication if the policyholder discloses the drug and the reason behind it during the application process.
-If the policyholder did not disclose it, insurers may contest the claim within the exclusion period.
+Insurers cover death by an accidental overdose of a prescribed medication if the policyholder discloses the drug and the reason behind it during the application process.
+If the policyholder didn't disclose it, insurers may contest the claim within the exclusion period.

 Illegal Drugs

-Providers will typically deny a claim related to an illicit drug overdose within the contestability period.
-The payout will still depend on the insurer if the death occurs after the exclusion period.
-If the policyholder disclosed a history of drug abuse during the application, the beneficiaries may be able to receive the death benefit.
+Providers usually deny claims for illicit drug overdoses within the contestability period.
+After the exclusion period, the payout depends on the insurer.
+If the policyholder disclosed a history of drug abuse during the application, beneficiaries may still receive the death benefit.

 Alcohol